 There is a lot of consumer technology available to help you stay fit, so why use a pro-grade health and wellness solution like Firstbeat Life?
 Here, we explain some of the key differences.

-Let’s start with a simple introduction: Firstbeat Life is a corporate wellness solution that supports each employee’s personal well-being and helps employers promote healthier lifestyles.
+Let’s start with a simple introduction: Firstbeat Life is a health and wellness solution that supports everyone’s personal well-being and promotes healthier lifestyle.

 With over two decades of scientific research and development, extensive customer experience and big data analysis of over 600,000 measurements, Firstbeat Life is the most advanced technology available for managing stress and recovery.
 The personal heart rate sensor and mobile app helps each user monitor personal well-being and learn how to improve health.
 You get insights into stress, recovery, sleep and physical activity to ensure you stay balanced.